Matesant/ft_transcendence/services/README.md

 ## Environment Configuration

-All services use a centralized `.env` file located in the `services` directory.
+All services use a centralized `.env` file located in the project root directory.
 This file contains all environment variables needed for the microservices:

 ```
-services/
+ft_transcendence/
 └── .env  # Centralized environment variables for all services
 ```